wamp-proto/wamp-proto/CONTRIBUTING.md

 This is via the [hybi working group](), which was formed to create the WebSocket protocol and needs to be re-chartered to standardize WAMP.

-There is already an [early draft version]() of this online, and a current working version [in this repo]()
+There is already an [draft version](https://tools.ietf.org/html/draft-oberstet-hybi-tavendo-wamp) of this online, and a current working version [in this repository](https://github.com/wamp-proto/wamp-proto/)

 Before submitting feedback, please

-* take a look at the [most current draft document]()
+* take a look at the [most current draft document](https://tools.ietf.org/html/draft-oberstet-hybi-tavendo-wamp)
-* familiarize yourself with our current issues list here on GitHub
+* familiarize yourself with our current [issues list](https://github.com/wamp-proto/wamp-proto/issues) here on GitHub

-While the issues list should reflect the current state of discussion, there may be more on the [hybi mailing list](), so subscribing to this and browsing things there can't hurt.
+While the issues list should reflect the current state of discussion, there may be more on the [hybi mailing list](https://mailarchive.ietf.org/arch/search/?email_list=hybi), so [subscribing to this](https://www.ietf.org/mailman/listinfo/hybi) and browsing things there can't hurt.

 If you're new to this, you may also want to read the [Tao of the IETF](http://www.ietf.org/tao.html).